 - Protocol abstraction, transparent TLS encryption, HTTP/1 to HTTP/2 upgrade

 The controller is the brain of the system, responsible for managing and configuring proxies to route traffic, as well as enforcing policies at runtime.
-It gathers the data from the sidecar, got all information and notify the sidecar about how they should behave, talk to the scheduler about what instances are running, which ones should be up or down… It also take care of deployments.
+It gathers the data from the sidecar, get all information and notify the sidecar about how they should behave, talk to the scheduler about what instances are running, which ones should be up or down… It also takes care of deployment.